Infineon/mbed-os-example-capsense/README.md

         Application has started.
 Touch any CapSense button or slider.

 5. Touch the buttons or the slider to observe the red LED changing its state.

-6. Connect to the kit using a serial terminal with 9600-8N1 setting to view the button status and slider position.

 6. You can also monitor the CapSense data using the CapSense Tuner application as explained below.